memfault/interrupt/_posts/2023-11-08-device-reliability-metrics.md

 ## Crashiness Metrics

 In an ideal world, the firmware on a device never crashes.
 This is only realistic for some modern firmware operating on even the most basic MCUs, especially since we keep writing in C, which lacks robust compile-time checks and memory safety features.
-The best we have is [offensive programming pratices]({% post_url 2020-12-15-defensive-and-offensive-programming %}) and liberal usage of [asserts]({% post_url 2019-11-05-asserts-in-embedded-systems %}).
+The best we have is [offensive programming practices]({% post_url 2020-12-15-defensive-and-offensive-programming %}) and liberal usage of [asserts]({% post_url 2019-11-05-asserts-in-embedded-systems %}).

 With this acknowledged, we need a way to measure how often our devices crash in the field.
 Sounds simple!
 I only wish it was.
 To compare the different metrics we can collect on the device and compute in a data warehouse, we’ll develop a few criteria.